W01fw00d/advance-react/README.md

 - Context: Provider and consumer

+- Hooks

+useReduce() for state management

+useEffect() - emulate Class Component lifecycle function events

-- Only JS: flatten an object, iterate through an object
+- Only JS: flatten an object, iterate through an object, and some common exercises

 # Pending

 - Hooks

-useReduce for state management

-useEffect() - emulate Class Component lifecycle function events

 useRef() - save elements or any variable that you need to update but no need to rerender